Negev Museum of Art

-The Negev Museum of Art is an art museum in the Old City of Be'er Sheva, Israel.
+The Negev Museum of Art is an art museum in the Old City of Beersheba, Israel.
 The building is the former Governor's Mansion, built in 1906 by the Ottomans as part of government edifices that include the Seraya and the local mosque.

 Building

 The two-floor building is a typical Ottoman “konak” house: the home of a governor or some other dignitaries, in which official meeting and receptions are held.
 Its facade has a four arched portico.
 During World War I the building housed the Officer of the British Staff and in 1938 it became a Bedouin girls school.
 Various modifications to the building were made during the British Mandate period, including adding an inner staircase and two rooms in the upper floor.